· Order in Council / Municipal Affairs Statutes Amendment Act proclamation · enacted

 What changed

-- Section 8.03 of the New Home Buyer Protection (General) Regulation is repealed and replaced with new provisions for prescribed qualifications and conditions.
+- Amends the New Home Buyer Protection (General) Regulation by repealing and replacing Section 8.03 to establish new prescribed qualifications and conditions for residential builder licences.

-- Amends section 6(3)(a) of the Administrative Penalties Regulation by replacing the reference to an 'appeal board regulation' with the 'Land and Property Rights Tribunal Act.'
+- Amends the Administrative Penalties Regulation by redefining 'appeal' to refer to section 57.3 of the Safety Codes Act and replacing references to an 'appeal board regulation' with the 'Land and Property Rights Tribunal Act.'

 Why it matters

-- Centralizes the statutory basis for appeals of administrative penalties under the Land and Property Rights Tribunal Act, rather than a general appeal board regulation.
+- Centralizes the statutory basis for appeals of administrative penalties under the Land and Property Rights Tribunal Act, standardizing the institutional framework for such appeals.

-- Extends the operational period of the Administrative Penalties Regulation by five years, ensuring its continued application.
+- Extends the Administrative Penalties Regulation's operational period by five years, ensuring its continued application for a longer duration.

 Rights affected